Bickerton Hill Circular Walk

 If this is full, you can continue along Goldford Lane, and turn right down a country lane, where you’ll find the Bickerton Hill National Trust Car Park (what3words:///ripen.irritated.cost).
 This car park is free and has plenty of spaces.
 Just bear in mind the starting point of your walk will be slightly different.

 There is also a smaller National Trust Car Park located off Old Coach Road (what3words: ///concluded.lends.incurring).
-However I’ve found this car park to fill up quickly and the road to access it can be a bit of a nightmare.
+However I’ve found this car park to fill up quickly, but it’s a great alternative if you’re heading on an early morning adventure!

 FAQ’s.